-Pregunta: When did the Spanish and Hispanic Americans start to help the North Americans and the Continental Army?
+Pregunta: When did the Spanish and Latinx start to help the North Americans and the Continental Army?

-Pregunta: What type of supplies did the Spanish and Hispanic Americans send to George Washington and the Continental Army?
+Pregunta: What type of supplies did the Spanish and Latinx send to George Washington and the Continental Army?

-Respuesta: The Spanish and Hispanic Americans sent gunpowder, clothing, blankets, medicine, uniforms, tents, guns, cannons, and other equipment to take care of the Continental Army and help them to fight the Revolution.
+Respuesta: The Spanish and Latinx sent gunpowder, clothing, blankets, medicine, uniforms, tents, guns, cannons, and other equipment to take care of the Continental Army and help them to fight the Revolution.